Judeitopa/alx-system_engineering-devops/0x00-shell_basics/README.md

-display directory content with hidden files
+this script print files with user ID